 The generic processes are necessary because they contain information about constraints on parameter values, such as whether they must be positive or negative.
 These constraints reduce the chances that regression analysis will find parameters that fit the data but do not generalize.
 The outputs from the parameter revision module are two sets of equations.
-One contains expressions with new parameter values that exceed the threshold for the r^2 ratio between the initial and new data.
-A second set, possibly empty, contains derivatives for which APM could not find acceptable parameters using the original equation structure.
+One contains expressions with Table 3. (a) Quantitative process model for a six-variable ecosystem that is the target for revision and (b) the set of differential equations into which the model translates.
+Differences from the base model in Table 2 are indicated in boldface.